The Wedding Bride

-"The Wedding Bride" is the 23rd episode of the fifth season of the CBS sitcom How I Met Your Mother and the 111th episode overall.
-Originally aired on May 17, 2010, the episode humorously explores themes of personal "baggage" in relationships through the lens of Ted Mosby's experiences.
-It also satirizes romantic comedies by introducing a fictional film within the show, The Wedding Bride, which caricatures Ted's past relationship with Stella Zinman.
-The episode received mixed to positive reviews from critics, who praised its inventive premise but critiqued certain elements of its execution.
+"The Wedding Bride" is the 23rd episode of the fifth season of the CBS sitcom How I Met Your Mother and is the 111th episode overall.
+It originally aired on May 17, 2010.
+Guest stars include Judy Greer, Jason Lewis, Malin Åkerman, and Chris Kattan.

 Plot

 Future Ted talks to his kids about how everyone in their 30s tends to have "baggage".
 He talks about dating a girl named Royce who seems to have no baggage, despite several false starts in his apartment.
 The gang discusses their own baggage; Marshall's, for example, is that he is too nice and trusting.

 When Ted watches the new movie The Wedding Bride with Royce, he discovers that it is based on his relationship with Stella and was written by Tony, the man she left him for at the altar; the character based on Ted, "Jed Mosley", is depicted as an over-the-top antagonist and "the most corrupt architect in New York City".
-He points out that several instances of his and Stella's relationship that were romantic were depicted in the movie so that he came off as a jerk.
+He points out that several instances of his and Stella's relationship that were romantic were depicted in the movie so that he came off as antagonistic.
 Royce helps Ted realize that he has his own baggage, having been left at the altar.
 His friends also tell him that he should tell Royce the truth, but Ted believes he can ignore it despite the movie becoming the fifth-highest-grossing movie of all time.
 When Royce's friends talk about going to see the film again, he becomes upset and walks out on her.
 Also to his annoyance, his friends also become fans of the movie.

 Marshall ultimately reminds Ted that he is fundamentally a good person.
 Ted rushes to the cinema where Royce is again watching the film and admits that the film is based on his life.
 With Barney telling Royce "Kiss him" (Future Ted says that "Barney didn't say 'Kiss,' implying that Barney actually said "Fuck") from the audience while the minister in the movie actually says "Kiss him," he kisses Royce in front of the screen displaying a kiss scene from the film and takes her back to his apartment for pancakes.
-Royce reveals her "baggage": she was left at the altar three times, has a gambling addiction, and shares a bed with her brother.
-Ted orders her to leave.
+Royce reveals serious personal issues, prompting Ted to end the relationship.

 Meanwhile, Lily and Robin try to convince Marshall to be more assertive after he accidentally helps several thieves rob an apartment.